ZuckermanLab/ModelExplorer/README.txt

 Last updated: August 14, 2017

-TODO: rearrange sections and redo ToC, continue writing usage/assumptions, METHODOLOGY, exapnd on introduction,

-Table of Contents:
+TODO: METHODOLOGY,??more assumptions??, ?does analyze-model need same parameters?

+TABLE OF CONTENTS:
+1. INTRODUCTION
+2. REQUIREMENTS
+3. INPUT/OUTPUT
+4. ASSUMPTIONS (in progress)
+5. USAGE
+6. METHODOLGY/ALGORITHM (in progress)
+7. THEORY
+8. BUGS
+9. CHANGELOG
+10. ACKNOWLEDGEMENTS

-INTRODUCTION:
+1. INTRODUCTION:

-This package includes: proof-maker and analyze-model.
+This program package includes: proof-maker.prl, analyze-model.prl, README.txt, and a LICENSE.
+For legal/copyright concerns, please read LICENSE.

+Proof-maker.prl uses monte carlo techniques to find a range of models which satisfy the given state space system constraints.
+Analyze-model.prl uses "successful" models from proof-maker.prl to calculate the flows with varying chemical potential.

 This software was developed to investigate the behavior of cell membrane transporter proteins.
 Specficially, the programs creates an abastract state space representation of a transporter and then finds potential cycle pathways which optimize sugar flow in and toxin flow out.
-These pathways can be sorted and analyzed to give the flows of sugar, sodium, and toxin flow for a different chemical potentials.
-The overall goal is the use this data to better classify transporter cycle regimes, which experimental scientists can then use.
+These models can then be analyzed to give the flows of sugar, sodium, and toxin flow for a varying chemical potential.
+The overall goal is the use this data to better classify transporter cycle regimes.
+These regimes can then be used to aid experimental work and the theoretical understanding of transport cycles.

-Proof-maker.prl uses monte carlo techniques to find a range of models which satisfy the given state space system constraints.
-Analyze-model.prl uses "successful" models from proof-maker.prl to calculate the flows with varying chemical potential.

-REQUIREMENTS:
+2. REQUIREMENTS:

 All programs use Perl 5 and were tested/run on *nix machines.
-*Proof-maker.prl uses Perl PDL to solve system of linear equations *Analyze-model uses Python/Numpy to "solve" system of linear equations (left over from proof-maker template)
+*Proof-maker.prl uses Perl PDL to solve system of linear equations *Analyze-model.prl uses Python/Numpy to "solve" system of linear equations (left over from proof-maker base code)

-INPUT/OUTPUT:
+3. INPUT/OUTPUT:

 Proof-maker:
 *Inputs: None.
 Parameters (i.e. number of monte carlo steps) adjusted by user in program file.